About

 Frances is happy to consider concerts, CD launches, CDs, books and other music-related material for review.
 Please contact her in advance using the Contact page and refrain from sending unsolicited material.

-Frances is an advanced amateur pianist who returned to the piano after a gap of some 25 years, achieving Licentiate and Associate Diplomas (both with Distinction) in Piano Performance in her late 40s.
+An advanced amateur pianist, Frances returned to the piano after an absence of some 25 years, achieving professional performance Diplomas (both with Distinction) in her late 40s.
 She has studied with a number of acclaimed teachers, including Penelope Roskell and Graham Fitch, and participated in masterclasses, workshops and courses with, amongst others, Stephen Savage, Murray McLachlan and Charlotte Tomlinson.
+Frances lives in south-west Dorset with her husband, two Burmese cats, and a 1913 C.Bechstein grand piano known affectionately as “Bechy”

 (photo: James Eppy)